-Focusing …or staying with a felt sense … helps us to comprehend that which some part of ourselves is aware of, but that we don't yet fully know or understand.
+Focusing …or staying with a felt sense … helps us to comprehend that which some part of ourselves is aware of, but that we don't yet fully know

 Gene Gendlin’s Focusing is about listening to that place that is trying to tell us something ….